Laf111/CEMU-Batch-Framework/README.md

 ## Recommendations:

-**Do not clone the repository because GitHub will format all files from ANSI to UTF-8 and it might broke silentlty some scripts** : use the last released version (i also recommend to skip release candidate versions which are not fully validated).
+**Do not clone the repository because GitHub will format all files from ANSI to UTF-8 and it might break silentlty some scripts** : use the last released version (i also recommend to skip release candidate versions which are not fully validated).

 But if you clone the repository anyway, remove the readonly properties on files and use the script ./tools/fixBatFiles.bat (used to produce a release) to force the ANSI encoding and remove trailing spaces in all files (this script also put files in read only).